 UOHS is proud of the comprehensive range of services we offer to University of Ottawa students, faculty, staff, and the general public.
 On average, 500 patients are seen each day at UOHS and we receive 100 patient calls per hour.

 Our primary care clinic serves a community made up of Ontario residents, students, staff and faculty of the University of Ottawa and Saint Paul University, the Ottawa REDBLACKS and Canadian Military families through Operation Family Doc.
 If you are part of one of these categories, do not wait to register with a family doctor.
 If you're not part of one of these categories, please note that our Walk-in clinic is open to all, including Quebec residents!
 The University of Ottawa community includes more than 225,000 individuals consisting of 40,000 students more than 5,000 support and academic staff and 180,000 alumni; all of whom may access services at UOHS.

-Based on campus, our Health Promotion (HP) department is made up of 2 health promotion coordinators, administrative assistants, team leaders and peer educator volunteers who are dedicated to make health information accessible to students and to encourage well-being through healthy choices.
+Based on campus, our Health Promotion (HP) department is made up of 2 health promotion specialists, administrative assistants, team leaders and peer educator volunteers who are dedicated to make health information accessible to students and to encourage well-being through healthy choices.
 HP is an environment that supports personal and professional development through contribution to the community.
 HP believes that promoting student health and wellness is integral to the values of the University of Ottawa.
 This dynamic team can be found educating and encouraging the University of Ottawa community.
 HP’s focus is to empower students during various stages of change for healthy living and academic success by offering free bilingual resources, services, programs and activities that touch on student health issues.
 For more information about HP, visit our Health Promotion page.

 UOHS staff consists of over 100 full and part-time employees as well as close to 90 health care professionals, offering care in the areas of Family Medicine (FHT), Specialty Medicine, Physiotherapy, Psychiatry, and other services.
 Physicians include family medicine and sports medicine physicians as well as specialists in Gynecology/Obstetrics, Physiatry, Orthopaedics, Endocrinology, Internal Medicine, Pediatrics and Psychiatry.